mhusnain8721/phddsf22m001-DataScience/Toxic Comment Classification/Readme.md

 This folder applies almost everything that I learned from this course.

-The main purpose of this study is to classify new comments against six types of toxicities.
+The main purpose of this project is to classify new comments against six types of toxicities.
 These toxicities are: -

 | toxic     | severe_toxic | obscene   | threat    | insult    | identity_hate |
 | --------- | ------------ | --------- | --------- | --------- | ------------- |